miwgu/FWK23S_Node.js_Forum_Database/README.md

 - post: /addpost-> Add a post to posts table with heading id which buttan has id as value
 - get: /postconfirmation.html ->When you add a post, /addtopi redirects to this page

-## How to start
+## How to start (Node.js)
 npm install
-Node.js, Nodemon, express, session-express, mysql2
+nodemon -g, express, session-express, mysql2
 - nodemon index.js

 ## Database